Pecmecy/Pecmecy/README.md

 You can check my progress on the [Projects](https://github.com/Pecmecy/Projects) repository.

+You can also check the latest Web Development project I work on directly [here](https://pecmecy.github.io).

 ### Computer Science is fun (kinda)

 Being a Computer Scince student requires a lot of work.
-That's why I decided to organize and save up the work I do throughout the degree.
+That's why I decided to organize and save up everything I do throughout the degree.

-Here is a list of the repositories focused on my university work:
+Here is a list of the repositories focused on my university tasks and projects:
   * [Data Structures and Algorithms](https://github.com/Pecmecy/FIB-EDA)
   * WIP 🚧